ajn123/Pyschological-Warfare/lib/assets/articles/truefakenwes.md

 ---
-title: "The News Outlets I use to avoid fake news"
+title: "The news outlets I use to avoid fake news"
 header_image: "fakenews.png"
 published: true
 written_at_date: 25-08-2017